neil-tea/www/src/content/terms-of-use.md

 You must not access or use for any commercial purposes any part of the Website or any services or materials available through the Website.

-If you wish to make any use of material on the Website other than that set out in this section, please address your request to: [contact@tea.xyz](mailto:contact@tea.xyz).
+If you wish to make any use of material on the Website other than that set out in this section, please address your request to: [hello@tea.xyz](mailto:hello@tea.xyz).

 If you print, copy, modify, download or otherwise use or provide any other person with access to any part of the Website in breach of the Terms of Use, your right to use the Website will cease immediately and you must, at our option, return or destroy any copies of the materials you have made.
 No right, title or interest in or to the Website or any content on the Website is transferred to you, and all rights not expressly granted are reserved by the Company.
 Any use of the Website not expressly permitted by these Terms of Use is a breach of these Terms of Use and may violate copyright, trademark and other laws.